sarastokes/faoslo-online/README.md

 **Important:** A quirk of the software that communicates with MATLAB-ImageJ plugin is that it cannot be easily used from inside a function, only scripts or the command line.
 For this reason, it was necessary to occasionally use the base workspace.
 As long as you have the OnlineAnalysisApp open, don't delete the `app` variable you created when instantiating it.

 ## Requirements
-- MATLAB 2015a or higher with the Image Processing Toolbox
+- MATLAB 2015a or higher with the following toolboxes: Image Processing, Curve Fitting
 - FIJI with the [MATLAB-ImageJ](https://sites.imagej.net/MATLAB) plugin installed

 ## Dependencies